statim-ai/statim-ai-server/README.md

 A list of tasks yet to be implemented and the ones already implemented.

 ### TODO
+- Add error message if no model is loaded and stop server
 - Convert "model" to "model_id"
 - Make uniform use of Model ID name